ConorIA/tidy-intro/README.md

 # tidy-intro

-code and odds and ends for the Introduction to Tidyverse workshop at UTSC, Feb 19, 2019 at 2:00pm. adding a line
+code and odds and ends for the Introduction to Tidyverse workshop at UTSC, Feb 26, 2019 at 2:00pm.

+this workshop is delayed due to a delay to a previous workshop.